BowonKim/HomeSecurityCamera/README.md

 Edit the record.py to change the time how long you are going to record the video and change the email.
 If you want to find a file excute the BST.py

+#### record.py
+You need to change the path: where you are going to store the video files, time: how long you are going to record the video and sleep the program, email section: you need to change 'me', 'password' and 'you'.

 #### Installing_mjpg-streamer
 download Raspbian to use Raspberry pi